top of page

 Planning, Development & Land Use Committee

-Volunteer Overview Helping shape how Niagara-on-the-Lake grows This committee focuses on how planning and development decisions affect residents and the long-term character of Niagara-on-the-Lake.
+Planning, Development & Land Use Committee Helping shape how Niagara-on-the-Lake grows This committee focuses on how planning and development decisions affect residents and the long-term character of Niagara-on-the-Lake.
 Members review community-wide planning issues such as growth management, housing, heritage protection, and significant development proposals, and help identify where resident perspectives should be thoughtfully brought forward.
 Why this matters Planning decisions shape neighbourhoods, infrastructure, and quality of life for decades.
-Helpful perspectives include Interest in planning, housing, heritage, sustainability, or community development.
-Professional experience is welcome but not required.
+This committee supports balanced, informed dialogue about how the town evolves.
+Helpful perspectives include Interest or experience in planning, housing, architecture, heritage, sustainability, or community development.
+Professional expertise is welcome but not required.
+What this committee is not It is not a forum for individual development disputes or appeals.
+The focus is on broader community considerations and forward-looking solutions.

 Members